ABOUT

 I enjoy spaces and conversations centered on exploration, making, and reflection.

-I live in the Midwest where I am currently undertaking an accidental comparative study of toddlers and college students #mommyprofessor.
-I have two children and about eighty students, which is definitely more doable than the other way around, though sometimes only marginally so.
+I live in the Midwest where I am currently undertaking an accidental comparative study of parenting and teaching.
+I have two children and about eighty college students, which is definitely more doable than the other way around, though sometimes only marginally so.

 Explore.
 Make.
 Reflect.